MinishLab/semhash/README.md

 ```

-Or, deduplicate multi-column dataset and find outliers/representative samples with the following code (e.g., deduplicating a QA dataset):
+Or, deduplicate multi-column dataset, filter outliers, and find representative samples with the following code (e.g., deduplicating a QA dataset):

 ```python
 from datasets import load_dataset